-Aside from how ownership was taken in the matrimonial home, the Ontario Family Law Act, section 19 provides that “both spouses have an equal right to possession of the matrimonial home” upon separation.
+Aside from how the ownership was taken in the matrimonial home, the Ontario Family Law Act, section 19 provides that “both spouses have an equal right to possession of the matrimonial home” upon separation.
 This right continues until the divorce order or an annulment is granted.
-The right can be extended by separation agreement or court order.
+The right can be extended by a separation agreement or court order.

 Considerations on when to stay in the house and when to vacate early:

 - The best interests of the children extend the weighing of options from maintaining security and safety in the home to preserving and perhaps the need to introduce new daily routines, school, friends, community programs, sports memberships.
-A good counselor will assist them individually through the transition.
+A good counsellor will assist them individually through the transition.

 - For many spouses, the home is their highest valued asset.
 Holding an interest in the property requires that significant repairs are handled quickly until a decision as to its disposition is made.
 Disposing of the matrimonial home can mean:

 a) Transferring one spouse’s interest to the other at a price half the fair market value.
 Whether the real estate commission should be deducted from the value of the property is a matter for the spouses to agree upon.
 Typically the spouse purchasing the interest of the other pays for the transfer and registration of title and the legal fees to discharge the present mortgage.

 b) Agreement to sell the house to a third party with a prior right of the first refusal to the other spouse.

 c) Sale with specific conditions relating to the distribution of the net proceeds such as lump sum spousal support, the unequal division of debts, set off of an equalization payment.

 d) The title to the property may be transferred as an asset of the family-owned corporation to be leased for rental income.

 - Compliance with the terms of a properly executed marriage contract may include an extended possession of the house by one spouse with the children to the exclusion of the other spouse for a specified period of time.